Teodorant1/EtherumBinoculars/README.md

 Step #3 Open terminal in your IDE and type "Go Mod tidy" to install missing dependencies

-Step #4 Type in "go run ." to run the program.
+Step #4 Type in "go run ." to run the program or if you're in Goland IDE, you can click on the green triangle near the top right part of the screen.